 The Return of the Non-Native

 Water Caltrop (Trapa bicornis),a.k.a.
-Water chestnut, Buffalo nut, Bat nut, Devil pod, Ling nut, Singhara, or Pani-phal, has returned to our watershed and is expanding.
+Water chestnut, Buffalo nut, Bat nut, Devil pod, Ling nut, Singhara, or Pani-phal, has claimed the biggest prize in our watershed, Lake Accotink itself.

 Water caltrop forms thick floating mats that can expand exponentially, shading out native submerged aquatic vegetation, causing declines in dissolved oxygen, and interfering with boating.